 We found 4 cardiologists who accept Coventry Bronze near Kingston, PA.

-Dr. Robert Staffen is a medical specialist in adult cardiology.
-He attended Thomas Jefferson University, Jefferson Medical College and then went on to complete his residency at Penn State Hershey Medical Center.
-Patients gave him an average rating of 5.0 stars out of 5.
-Dr. Staffen honors United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
-He is affiliated with UPMC East.
+Dr. Robert Staffen is a physician who specializes in adult cardiology.
+He graduated from Thomas Jefferson University, Jefferson Medical College and then he performed his residency at Penn State Hershey Medical Center.
+Patient ratings for Dr. Staffen average 5.0 stars out of 5.
+United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate are among the insurance carriers that Dr. Staffen accepts.
+Dr. Staffen is professionally affiliated with UPMC East.

 Conditions / Treatments